 - Put mayonnaise, hoisin and spring onions in a small bowl and mix it.

 - Season to taste with Sriracha and put it in the fridge until you need it.

 Gør klar til sandwichen

 - Heat your oven to 200°C/400°F.

 - While the oven is heating, fry up the meat on a skillet set to medium heat until it's cooked through.

 - Warm the baguettes in the oven for 5 minutes.

-- Cut all the baguettes almost in half and open it.
-You may want to remove some of the crumb in the top half, so there's more room for fillings.
+- Cut all the baguettes almost in half and open them.
+You may want to remove some of the crumb in the top half so this is more room for fillings.